13TRIS/13TRIS/docs/SRS.md

 - Admin site - admins can create or delete user accounts and manage the application

 Optional user interfaces that may be implemented:
-- Friend List - friends can be added
+- Friend list - friends can be added
-- Profile - makes it possible to post information about yourself, might provide messaging feature, also shows additional information about users (for example: Language, country, favorite games, etc.)
+- Profile - makes it possible to post information about yourself, might provide messaging feature, also shows additional information about users (for example: language, country, favorite games, etc.)
 - Edit profile - a user can edit his/her own profile
 - Create lobby - a site where the user can create a lobby and adjust its settings